Okbro-tech/ata/README.md

 # 🌐 **OpenSource Social Media**

-Welcome to **OpenSource Social Media**—a fully customizable and privacy-focused social networking platform.
+Welcome to **ATA OpenSource Social Media**—a fully customizable and privacy-focused social networking platform.
 Connect with people **without compromising on data security**.
 Our platform is:
 - 🚀 **Open-source**: Transparent, collaborative, and secure.
 - 🔒 **Privacy-first**: Your data, your rules.

-We believe in innovation, transparency, and the power of a global community.

 ---